SharpaPix

 Deconvolution

-This subject can be quite intimidating, and it’s not the easiest to describe.
-But it’s very simple to use and you don’t need to understand any of the underlying theory.
+This subject can be quite intimidating, but it’s very simple to use.
+You don’t need to understand any of the underlying theory, but if you want to know …

 In Theory …